-On the first post-operative day, gentle rinsing should be started; do not rinse too vigorously, as you can disturb some of the bone graft granules.
-Use a warm salt water rinse (½ a teaspoon of salt in a cup of warm water) at least 4 to 5 times a day.
-If Peridex® (chlorhexidine) oral rinse was prescribed, start it on the first post-operative day.
+On the first post-operative day, a gentle warm salt water rinse should be started; do not rinse too vigorously, as you can disturb some of the bone graft granules.
+Use a warm saltwater rinse (to make the saltwater solution, dissolve a 1 teaspoon of salt in an 8-ounce glass of warm tap water) at least 2 times a day.
+If Peridex® (chlorhexidine) oral rinse was prescribed, start it 48 hours after surgery.
 Use Peridex (chlorhexidine) full strength twice a day after brushing.
-Rinse a capful in the mouth for 1 minute, then spit out.
-Gentle tooth brushing should be started on the first post-operative day as well and continued at least twice a day.
+Gently rinse a capful in the mouth for 1 minute, then gently spit out.
+Gentle tooth brushing should be started 48 hours from the operative day and continued at least twice a day.
 Please be very careful not to disturb the graft area.
 Remember, your mouth will heal faster and better if you maintain excellent oral hygiene.

 Please be sure to show your temporary appliance, flipper, or partial denture to our doctor.
 It must be checked for proper fit before it can be worn.
 The appliance often requires a minor adjustment in order to prevent excessive pressure on the bone graft.
 Pressure on the bone graft could result in graft failure.

-PLEASE make sure you have scheduled your 2-week follow up before you leave the office.
+PLEASE make sure you have scheduled your 2-3 week follow-up before you leave the office.